psychospace/psychospace.info/✼ Lore/Fundamentals/Biology/Senzai.md

 ---
-alias: I am looking respectfully
+aliases: I am looking respectfully
 ---
 All [[Soul|souls]] have a level of [[psionics|psionic]] perception known as **Senzai**, an ancient word in [[Draconic]] which means “quotient” or “invisible sight”.
 This allows a character to see things just on the other side of the real, acting as a form of passive arcane understanding that grants sight into [[psychospace]], due to ones knowledge of how it operates.